Arjun-Arora/CS248Project/README.md

 CS248Project

 #This is the repo for Arjun Arora's CS248 NN-renderer project.
-This is based of the Gaussian Materials Synthesis paper's Neural renderer: https://users.cg.tuwien.ac.at/zsolnai/gfx/gaussian-material-synthesis/
+This is an implementation of and my improvement on the Gaussian Materials Synthesis paper's Neural renderer: https://users.cg.tuwien.ac.at/zsolnai/gfx/gaussian-material-synthesis/

 Ipython notebook is located in CS248Project/CNN-renderer